gaurav2570/Problems_On_C/README.md

-This file contains various problem on c programming language.
+This file contains various problems on c programming language.